acquia/blt/INSTALL.md

 1. Execute update script:

         ./vendor/acquia/blt/scripts/blt/convert-to-composer.sh

+1. Upgrade to the latest version of BLT:

+        composer require acquia/blt:^8.3

 Review and commit changes to your project files.
 For customized files like `.travis.yml` or `docroot/sites/default/settings.php` it is recommended that you use `git add -p` to select which specific line changes you'd like to stage and commit.